Acrylic Conformal Coatings

 The biggest shortcoming of acrylic conformal coatings is their lack of chemical resistance.
-While they are great in relatively mild environments to protect against moisture, dust and fungus, they lack the crosslink density to hold up to more aggressive chemicals like fuel vapors.
+While they excel in protecting against moisture, dust and fungus in relatively mild environments, they lack the crosslink density required to shield against more aggressive chemicals, such as fuel vapors.
 To ensure that you have the right conformal coating solution, it is important that you know all of your application’s requirements.
-If you are uncertain, please contact MG chemicals technical support for assistance (firstname.lastname@example.org).
+If you are uncertain, please contact MG chemicals technical support for assistance ([email protected]).

 Removing Acrylic Conformal Coating

 Acrylics are thermoplastic resins, which means that while they have many strengths as protective coatings, they do not hold up well against solvents.
 But for that same reason, acrylic conformal coatings can be removed simply by using common solvents like acetone or n-butyl acetate.